Debate On ICE Protests, Immigration, And Israel vs Iran!

 You guys hear me?

-Yo, what does this guy say he's white knighting, I guess.
+He's white knighting, I guess.

 Yeah, I know.

-So, how are they not our greatest ally if they're our greatest supplier of porn?
+How are they not our greatest ally if they're our greatest supplier of porn?

 Who's up next?

-We can talk about Israel, immigration, feminism.
+We could talk about Israel immigration, feminism.

 Holy.

-You know, this is why they always say uh women are to be seen and not be heard.
+You know, this is why they always say women are to be seen and not be heard.

 That was painful.